konekoya/Bible/README.md

 - Should have default chapter when opening the app
 - Change directories structure, I think we should have a src dir?
 - Add sourcemap and JS linting in gulp.js - follow along the Gulp tutorial and improve the development setup
+- There are problems that sometimes occur when running Gulp
 - Google font fallback if there's no Internet connection
 - Fix theme switch issue with Ordered list
 - Implement search functionality -- We should come up with something better like built in search feature in browsers